List of Coronation Street characters introduced in 2017: Summer Spellman

 Summer Spellman, played initially by Matilda Freeman, made her first on-screen appearance on 16 June 2017.
 She is the adoptive daughter of Drew Spellman (Tom Goodwin) and the goddaughter of Billy Mayhew (Daniel Brocklebank).
 Following a terminally ill Drew's death, Summer is placed in the care of Billy and his boyfriend, Todd Grimshaw (Bruno Langley).
 In October 2020, it was announced that Freeman had quit her role.
-Freeman thanked the viewers, cast and crew members, and stated: "After three and a half lovely years I felt it was time for a change and I’m excited to be starting that next chapter with a new role."
+Freeman thanked the viewers, cast and crew members, and stated: "After three and a half lovely years I felt it was time for a change and I'm excited to be starting that next chapter with a new role."
 The role was recast to Harriet Bibby, who had guest roles on Doctors and Brassic prior to joining the soap.
 On her casting, Bibby commented: "I am so thrilled to be joining the cast of Coronation Street.
 My family have watched the show for years and I already feel part of the family.
 Matilda has wished me good luck, which was lovely!
 I'm looking forward to bringing Summer's sass and sparkle to the screen."
 Bibby had made her debut appearance as Summer in November 2020.

 In 2017, Drew was diagnosed with terminal cancer, and so tried to make sure that Summer would be looked after so that he could go in peace.
 He and Summer moved to Weatherfield and Drew met up with Billy, now a vicar, asking him to become Summer's guardian.
 Billy reluctantly declined on account of Todd, who didn't want to be a father, forcing Drew to arrange for his parents to have Summer instead.
 However, when Billy met Summer, developing an instant rapport with her, he changed his mind and told Drew that he would take Summer on.
 Billy and Todd were allowed to spend the day with Summer, which went well until Summer overheard Todd cracking jokes about her going into a children's home, making her feel unwanted.
-That same day, Drew took a bad turn and passed away from heart failure.
+That same day, Drew took a bad turn and died from heart failure.
 A grief-stricken Summer was immediately taken to her new home at Drew's parents'.